metio/yosql/yosql-website/content/benchmarks/_index.md

     - Defaults: Uses the default configuration of `YoSQL`.
     - Logging: Enables the use of the `java.util.logging` API in generated code.
     - Spring: Uses Spring JDBC instead of JDBC in the generated code.
+- [Common Scenarios](https://jmh.morethan.io/?sources=https://yosql.projects.metio.wtf/benchmarks/2021/yosql-benchmarks-common-scenarios.json,https://yosql.projects.metio.wtf/benchmarks/current/yosql-benchmarks-common-scenarios.json): Measures how much time commonly used database operations require to complete.
+    - Read a single entity based on its primary key.
+    - Read multiple entities based on some condition.
+    - Write a single entity.
 - [JDBC](https://jmh.morethan.io/?sources=https://yosql.projects.metio.wtf/benchmarks/2021/yosql-benchmarks-jdbc.json,https://yosql.projects.metio.wtf/benchmarks/current/yosql-benchmarks-jdbc.json): Measures how long it takes to complete various scenarios using the JDBC API.
-    - Read: Read data from a database
+    - Read data from a database.
-    - Write: Write data into a database
+    - Write data into a database.
-    - Schema: Perform schema manipulation
+    - Perform schema manipulation.

 ## Running Benchmarks